Last Updated: January 30, 2022

 You agree that by submitting your telephone contact information on this web site and/or registering to receive the Service offered herein, such act constitutes a purchase, an inquiry, and/or an application for the purposes of the Amended Telemarketing Sales Rule (ATSR), 16 CFR ‘310 et seq. and any applicable state and local “do not call” regulations.
 We retain the right to contact you via telemarketing in accordance with the ATSR and the applicable state regulations.

-For additional information about our commitment to GDPR, you visit our site.
+For additional information about our commitment to GDPR, you can visit our site.

 If you live in the State of California, under the California Civil Code, you have the right to request that companies who conduct business in California provide you with a list of all third parties to which the company has disclosed Personal Information during the preceding year for direct marketing purposes.